Fast Facts: 5 Things You Need to Know About Treating Dry Eyes with Fish Oil

 Fact 5: Blephadex Eyelid Wipes can clear a path to dry eye relief.

-Blephadex wipes and cleansers are designed to clear gland blockages associated with chronic dry eyes.
-They also include an all-natural patent-pending blend of tea tree and coconut oils that soothe and moisturize dry eyes, relieving symptoms.
+Blephadex wipes and cleansers are designed to clear gland blockages associated with chronic dry eyes. hey also include an all-natural patented blend of tea tree and coconut oils that soothe and moisturize dry eyes, relieving symptoms.
 You can use Blephadex to clear your gland blockage and moisturize your eyes, and then use fish oil to promote tear production for maximum dry eye relief.

 While using fish oil or Omega-3’s is one way to tackle your dry eyes, it isn’t always the best dry eye treatment on its own.
 It can promote tear production but cannot penetrate a meibomian gland blockage.
 Blephadex wipes can both clear away any blockages and treat your dry eyes.
 If you are looking for an easy and effective dry eye treatment, your best bet is Blephadex eyelid wipes.